Trakzi

 "Approximately 54% of U.S. households have retirement accounts, such as defined contribution plans or individual retirement accounts (IRAs)." - Source

 In other words: many households are investing, but millions still need a stronger budgeting system to make that investing sustainable.
+When investors ask "help me budget", they are really asking how to protect their long-term contributions from short-term chaos.

 The Smart Money Budget: A Simple Framework That Actually Works

 You do not need a perfect budget.
 You need a repeatable one.
+The "help me budget" framework below is built to be exactly that.

 A practical investor-friendly approach is to divide your monthly after-tax income into clear buckets: